CtrlK

 Actionability

-Provides fully executable bash commands throughout, with concrete code for every step including directory detection, gitignore verification, worktree creation, project setup auto-detection, and test verification.
-Commands are copy-paste ready.
+Provides fully executable bash commands throughout — directory detection, git check-ignore verification, worktree creation, project setup auto-detection, and test verification are all copy-paste ready with concrete code blocks and specific commands for multiple project types.

 3 / 3